sequinstream/sequin/README.md

 - Processing inserts, updates, and deletes of Postgres records
 - Decoupling services in your stack

+## Benchmarks and performance

+Postgres is an extremely robust and high-performance system.
+It does a stellar job handling message streaming workloads like Sequin, when leveraged properly.

+Performance is highly dependent on machine resources.
+But to give you an idea:

+A `db.m5.xlarge` AWS RDS instance (4 vCPU, 16 GB RAM, $260/mo) can handle **5,000 messages/second** with three consumers (concurrency of 50 instances reading and writing).
+It can burst up to 10k messages/second.
+This is the case with `batch_size=10` on both publish and receive.

+Expect this performance to degrade with messages >512kb in size.

 ## Core concepts

 ### Messages